Index to all pages:

 • The use of SAWS-certified commercial car wash facilities is allowed any day.

-• Operators of golf courses, athletic fields and parks must submit a conservation plan to SAWS.
+• Operators of golf courses, athletic fields, and parks must submit a conservation plan to SAWS.
 For requirements, contact SAWS at 210-704-SAVE.
-Golf courses, athletic fields and parks may not irrigate between 10 a.m. and 8 p.m.
+Golf courses, athletic fields, and parks may not irrigate between 11 a.m. and 7 p.m.

-• Hotels, motels and other lodging must offer and clearly notify guests of a "linen/towel change on request only" program.
+• Hotels, motels, and other lodgings must offer and clearly notify guests of a "linen/towel change on request only" program.

 Last Digit of Address Day